This site is protected by reCAPTCHA and the Google Privacy Policy and Terms of Service apply.

 English

 Dunedin is a biker’s playground.
-A compact layout and a flat run for commuting in the city, great mountain biking tracks and views from the peaks as well as historical rides along the Otago Central Rail Trail.
+A compact layout and a flat run for commuting in the city, great mountain biking tracks and views from the peaks as well as historical rides along the Otago Central Rail Trail makes the city a must-visit for cyclists of all kinds.

 Te Aka Ōtākou

-Dunedin is a mountain biker’s playground and single track trails can be found in every direction.
+Dunedin is a mountain biker’s playground and single-track trails can be found in every direction.
 Year-round the city is perfect for mountain biking, with hillside tracks to suit all abilities, winding through beautiful native and exotic forests.
-MTB Otago have excellent information on all of Dunedin’s mountain biking tracks.
-Popular rides include:
+MTB Otago have excellent information on all of Dunedin’s mountain-biking tracks.

 Road Cycling